Live Virtual Lab

 Why Attend

-Session 1 defined what it means to be an AI ready leader: the skills and thinking patterns
+Session 1 defined what it means to be an AI ready leader: The skills and neuroscience that sustain relevance, and introduced the AI Era Readiness Scorecard with a focused 90 day plan.

-Participants will leave with practical templates, prompts, and mental models to use AI as a cognitive amplifier
+Participants leave with practical templates and mental models to use AI as a cognitive amplifier.

 What You Will Learn

-Attendance is free and open to all, but seats are limited to preserve the interactive experience.
+Participation is free and open to all, but SEATS ARE LIMITED to preserve the interactive experience.

 Meet the Facilitators